JustinUrf/super-galactic-age-calculator/README.md

 MIT

-{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}
+Feel free to use and test the code!

-Copyright (c) date author name(s)
+Copyright (c) 02/03/2023 Justin Lee